brimdata/zed/docs/lake/design.md

     Data: <any>
 }
 ```
-None of the fields are used by the Zed lake system for any purpose
+The `Date` field here is used by the Zed lake system to do time travel
-except to provide information about the commit object to the end user
-and/or end application.
+through the branch and pool history, allowing you to see the state of
+branches at any time in their commit history.
 Any ZSON/ZNG data can be stored in the `Data` field
 allowing external applications to implement arbitrary data provenance and audit
 capabilities by embedding custom metadata in the commit journal.